 The Subway can only be hiked with a backcountry permit, and these permits are awarded on a lottery system.
 Crowds are sparse, making the hiking experience that much more incredible.

-**Quick Tip: Signup for our Canyoneering in Zion Adventures to go out into amazing slot canyons with our amazing team of experts.
+**Quick Tip: Signup for our Canyoneering in Zion Adventures to go out into amazing slot canyons with our admirable team of experts.

 Hiking from the top of the canyon down is most popular, though it requires technical rappelling knowledge and skill.
 Hiking from the bottom-up starts at the Left Fork Trailhead, which is just over 8 miles from the town of Virgin, Utah.

 The bottom-up hike starts and ends in the same spot – it’s an out-and-back hike – but you’ll need to plan for a full day of hiking.
-It doesn’t require any backpacking or overnight trips but you want enough time to complete and enjoy the hike.
+It doesn’t require any backpacking or overnight trips, but you want enough time to complete and enjoy this Zion National Park hike.

 What Makes It Epic: Two historic cabin sites and the Double Arch Alcove.
 It’s not a feat of physical strength like Angel’s Landing, but it’s satisfying in its own right.